Priscasantos/Tom-Hengl-Course/R-training/README.md

 </div>

-Note that from the plot above, prediction error intervals in the extrapolation space can be quite wide, and this reflects much better what we would expect.
+From the plot above, prediction error intervals in the extrapolation space can be quite wide, and this now reflects much better what we would expect than if we have only used the `forestError` package.

-In summary: it appears that combining linear and non-linear tree-based models both helps decrease over-fitting and produce realistic predictions of uncertainty / prediction intervals.
+In summary: it appears that combining linear and non-linear tree-based models both helps decrease over-fitting and produce more realistic predictions of uncertainty / prediction intervals.
 The Ensemble ML framework correctly identifies linear models as being more important than random forest or similar.

-#### Example: Spatial interpolation using ML and geographical distances
+#### Spatial interpolation using ML and buffer distances to points

 One simple approach to interpolate values from point data using e.g.
 Random Forest is to use buffer distances to all points as covariates.
 We